 Venice

-I am always dismayed when I hear people say how much they disliked their trip to Venice.
-It is such a pity, I think, to visit this one-of-a-kind gem of a city and have a bad time - especially when a bad time is so easy to avoid.
-(Can you tell that I really love Venice?)
-If only they had done some reading ahead of time, or at least talked to some people who had enjoyed their Venice trips, they could have experienced the real magic that is La Serenissima.
+If only they had done some reading ahead of time, or at least talked to some people who had enjoyed their Venice trips, they are more likely to have experienced the real magic that is La Serenissima.
 In fact, I’ve decided to no longer tolerate people who tell me Venice is too crowded.
 There is always a quiet corner of Venice.
 Always.

 So, let this be your lesson - a little knowledge goes a long way, especially in the case of Venice!